Built around site execution

 Use prescreening, records readiness, outreach history, and tasks to decide which patients need action today.

-Turn the site workflow into sponsor-ready updates that explain pipeline movement, blockers, and next actions.
+Turn site activity into sponsor-safe updates that explain pipeline movement, blockers, and next actions.

 Route study-aware patient interest into a structured queue with source, consent-aware next steps, owner, and status.